mwridgway/StratagemForge/Requirements/ARCHITECTURE.md

     end

     subgraph "StratagemForge System"
+        B[BFF - Backend for Frontend]
+        C[User Service]
-        B[Backend Service]
+        D[Demo Analysis Service]
-        C[Ingestion Service]
+        E[Ingestion Service]
-        D[(Relational DB)]
+        F[(Relational DB)]
-        E[(Analytical DB OLAP)]
+        G[(Analytical DB OLAP)]
     end

     A -->|API calls & WebSocket| B

-    B -->|Demo upload requests| C
+    B -->|User operations| C
-    B -->|Metadata| D
+    B -->|Analysis requests| D
-    B -->|Queries| E
+    B -->|Demo upload requests| E

+    C -->|User data| F
+    D -->|Queries| G
+    D -->|Metadata| F
-    C -->|Parsed data| E
+    E -->|Parsed data| G
-    C -->|Metadata| D
+    E -->|Metadata| F
-    C -->|Progress updates| B
 ```

 ### Containers

 *   **Web Application:**
     *   **Description:** A single-page application (SPA) that provides all user-facing functionality.
-The frontend is completely decoupled from the backend, communicating only through the Backend Service via well-defined REST APIs and WebSocket connections.
+The frontend is completely decoupled from internal services, communicating only through the BFF.
     *   **Technology:** Deliberately technology-agnostic to allow experimentation (e.g., React, Vue, Svelte, Angular, or even mobile frameworks like React Native/Flutter).
-    *   **Responsibility:** Renders the UI and communicates exclusively with the Backend Service.
-Contains no business logic and has no direct access to other internal services.
+    *   **Responsibility:** Renders the UI and communicates exclusively with the BFF.
+Contains no business logic and has no direct access to internal services.

-*   **Backend Service:**
-    *   **Description:** A unified service that provides both REST API endpoints and WebSocket connections.
-Acts as the single entry point for all user interactions and mediates access to internal services.
+*   **BFF (Backend for Frontend):**
+    *   **Description:** A specialized API layer designed specifically for frontend needs.
+Orchestrates calls to internal services and provides a unified, frontend-optimized interface.
     *   **Technology:** To be determined.
-Must support both HTTP and WebSocket protocols (e.g., Node.js/Express with Socket.IO, Python/FastAPI with WebSockets, or ASP.NET Core).
+Must support both HTTP and WebSocket protocols (e.g., Node.js/Express with Socket.IO, Python/FastAPI with WebSockets).
-    *   **Responsibility:** Provides complete REST API, handles authentication/authorization, manages WebSocket connections for real-time updates, orchestrates demo uploads with the Ingestion Service, and controls access to all internal services.
+    *   **Responsibility:** Provides tailored REST APIs, handles authentication/authorization, manages WebSocket connections, aggregates data from multiple services, and acts as the single point of contact for the frontend.

+*   **User Service:**
+    *   **Description:** Handles all user-related operations including authentication, authorization, and user profile management.
+    *   **Technology:** To be determined (e.g., Node.js/Express, Python/Django).
+    *   **Responsibility:** User authentication, session management, user profiles, and role-based access control (RBAC).

+*   **Demo Analysis Service:**
+    *   **Description:** Specialized service for performing complex analysis on parsed demo data.
+Handles analytical queries and generates insights.
+    *   **Technology:** To be determined.
+Likely optimized for data processing (e.g., Python with pandas/numpy, or a language with strong OLAP support).
+    *   **Responsibility:** Executes analytical queries against the OLAP database, generates statistical reports, calculates game metrics, and provides data insights.

 *   **Ingestion Service:**
     *   **Description:** An internal service for processing CS:GO demo files.
-This service is not directly accessible to users and only communicates with the Backend Service.
+Only accessible through the BFF for security and coordination.
     *   **Technology:** To be determined.
 Likely a language with good support for binary file parsing (e.g., Go, C#, or Python with `awpy`).
-    *   **Responsibility:** Receives demo files from Backend Service, parses them, transforms the data, writes results to appropriate databases, and reports progress back to Backend Service via API calls.
+    *   **Responsibility:** Receives demo files from BFF, parses them, transforms the data, writes results to databases, and reports progress back through the BFF.

 *   **Relational DB:**
     *   **Description:** The persistent storage for transactional, general-purpose system data.